 In addition, many Canadian hosting companies outsource their support services to other countries.
 So signing up for a Canadian host because they advertise “superior Canadian service” really may not be to your advantage, because the representatives may actually be in foreign countries.

 We regularly see companies charge insane amounts of money for plans they call “Gold”, “Platinum”, “Advanced” or other names assigned to a “level” of service.
-But the competitive nature of the industry means that large American and UK hosts can offer hosting for as little as $3.95/month for unlimited bandwidth, unlimited storage, free weekly backups, unlimited email accounts and more, with much better security as well.
-We frequently see Canadian companies charging more than $40/month for exactly the same thing, and there is no practical reason for it.
+We frequently see Canadian companies charging more than $40/month for service that should cost less than $7/month, and there is no practical reason for it.

 Concerns about the Patriot Act